-Incompatible changes may have been introduced, such that the data formats used by older versions of the software are no longer useable without undergoing some sort of (possibly manual) one-way conversion step.
+Incompatible changes may have been introduced, for example such that the data formats used by older versions of the software are no longer useable without undergoing some sort of (possibly manual) one-way conversion step.

 As you can see, not all of these are good things.
 This is why experienced users approach new releases with some trepidation, especially when the software is mature and was already mostly doing what they wanted (or thought they wanted).
 Even the arrival of new features is a mixed blessing, in that it may mean the software will now behave in unexpected ways.

-The purpose of release numbering, therefore, is twofold: obviously the numbers should unambiguously communicate the ordering of releases (i.e., by looking at any two releases' numbers, one can know which came later), but also they should indicate as compactly as possible the degree and nature of the changes in the release.
+The purpose of release numbering, therefore, is twofold: obviously the numbers should unambiguously communicate the ordering of releases within a given series (i.e., by looking at the numbers of any two releases in the same series, one can know which came later), but also they should indicate as compactly as possible the degree and nature of the changes in each release.

 All that in a number?
 Well, more or less, yes.
-Release numbering strategies are one of the oldest bikeshed discussions around (see the section called “The Softer the Topic, the Longer the Debate” in Chapter 6, Communications), and the world is unlikely to settle on a single, complete standard anytime soon.
+Release numbering strategies are one of the oldest bikeshed discussions around (see the section called “The Smaller the Topic, the Longer the Debate”), and the world is unlikely to settle on a single, complete standard anytime soon.
 However, a few good strategies have emerged, along with one universally agreed-on principle: be consistent.
 Pick a numbering scheme, document it, and stick with it.
 Your users will thank you.

 Release numbers are groups of digits separated by dots: